 Facebook held its IPO (initial public offering) on 18 May 2012, going public on the New York stock exchange.
 With a peak market capitalisation in excess of USD $104 billion, the IPO was one of the biggest in Internet history.
-When Facebook went public, it had more than 900 million users; by June 2017, according to the company’s own statistics, there were over 2.01 billion monthly active Facebook users.
-As the UN estimates world population in October 2017 to 7.6 billion people, this means well over 26% of people on the planet are regular users of the social media platform.
+When Facebook went public, it had more than 900 million users; by the end of December 2018 there were over 2.32 billion monthly active Facebook users.
+As the UN figure for world population in December 2018 was 7.67 billion people, this means well over 30% of people on the planet are regular users of the social media platform.
 In recent years, Facebook has faced controversy over the use of its demographic data to influence political contests (such as, in 2016, the Presidential Election in the USA and the Brexit Referendum in the UK).
 Currently Facebook is under pressure to remove fake news propaganda and videos depicting violence crime more quickly and efficiently from the platform.

 In December 2010, Mark signed the ‘Giving Pledge’, promising to donate at least 50 percent of his wealth to charity over the course of his lifetime.
 He went further in December 2015, pledging to donate 99% of his Facebook shares (and those of his wife, Priscilla Chan) – then valued at $45 billion, to the Chan Zuckerberg Initiative, a charitable foundation that supports health, education and science causes with long-term investments.
 The charity’s aims to be ‘a new kind of philanthropic organisation that brings together world-class engineering, grant-making, impact investing, policy and advocacy work’.

 In August 2017, CNN reported that the Chan Zuckerberg Initiative is growing like a start-up business rather than a charity: by April 2019 it employed around 420 people.
 In addition, Mark and Priscilla have pledged to donate USD $1 billion a year towards CZI as well as a lump sum of USD $3 billion to their new Chan Zuckerberg Science investment vehicle, which aims “to help cure, manage or prevent all disease by the year 2100”.